How Much Does a Mini-Split Cost?

 • Sunrooms.

-ENERGY STAR also recommends installing mini-splits in homes with special challenges, including:
+ENERGY STAR also suggests having mini-splits in homes with atypical challenges, like:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either because of high fuel prices or reduced efficiency.
+• Costly central heat, either due to high fuel prices or decreased efficiency.

-In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy exact control over temperatures from room to room, as a result of zoned mini-split technology.
+When compared to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have more accurage control over temperatures from room to room, because of zoned mini-split technology.

-From helping you pick the best model to knowledgeably installing it, our professionals at Edington Heating & Cooling Inc can take care of all your mini-split installation needs.
-Call us at 937-558-9478 right away to learn how a mini-split system can make your home cozier and to request your free estimate!
+From helping you pick the best model to professionally installing it, our professionals at Edington Heating & Cooling Inc can take care of all your mini-split installation needs.
+Reach us at 937-558-9478 today to learn how a mini-split system can make your house more comfortable and to get your free estimate!